fossology/fossology/README.md

 ## About

 FOSSology is an open source license compliance software system and toolkit.
-As a toolkit, you can run license, copyright and export control scans from the command line.
+As a toolkit, you can run license, copyright, and export control scans from the command line.
 As a system, a database and web UI are provided to give you a compliance workflow.
 In one click you can generate an SPDX file or a ReadMe with all the copyrights notices from your software.
 FOSSology deduplication means that you can scan an entire distro, rescan a new version, and only the changed files will get rescanned.
 This is a big time saver for large projects.

 [Check out Who Uses FOSSology!](https://www.fossology.org)